Traditional Ancient Chinese Hairstyles History

 Traditional Ancient Chinese Hairstyles History-5

 Details about the Duo Ma Ji: is a kind of bun hanging on one side of the hair.
-The general method of combing hair is to gather the hair into a knot, pull the knot into large vertebrae, knotted silk rope in the vertebrae, fall on the side of the head or the back of the head.
+The general method of hair is to gather the hair into a knot, pull the knot into large vertebrae, knotted silk rope in the vertebrae, fall on the side of the head or the back of the head.

 Traditional Ancient Chinese Hairstyles History-6